cipchk/vscode-snippet-generator/README.md

 - `prefix` defines how this snippet is selected from IntelliSense and tab completion.
 In this case `button`.
 - `description` is the description used in the IntelliSense drop down.
+- `scope` Restrict template scope, if not specified, it means no restriction.
+In this case `typescript` and `html` document.
 - markdown body is defines snippet code, muse be hava a code tag.

 > How to writing snippet code, pls refre to [vscode-Creating your own snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets)